seizillesf/RobinBC/README.md

     conda env create --file environment.yml

 ## Contents
-In addition to the environment file, this repository contains 2 python file and a notebook
+In addition to the environment file, this repository contains 2 python files and a notebook.

 - With the python file ```icesheet_functions.py```, all functions necessary to run the experiments are defined (PDE solver via ```FenicsX``` for FEM, MCMC)
 - With the python file ```run.py```, we set the parameters of the experiment (prior type, number of observations...) and run it.
 For every experiment, a dictionary is created and stored in a ```.pkl``` file